jon-jacky/home/commonplace.md

   "ransacking the dictionary" when in need of an inspirational boost.
 Rejecting a critic who praised Shakespeare's dying delerium in his novel *Nothing Like the Sun* (1964) as "wrting of the highest order', he confesses, "Not quite so, really.
-  I had taught  I had taught myself the trick of contriving a satisfactory coda by what, in music, is termed aleatory means: I flicked through the dictionary and took whatever words leapt from the page.
+  I had taught myself the trick of contriving a satisfactory coda by what, in music, is termed aleatory means: I flicked through the dictionary and took whatever words leapt from the page.
 I did this again at the end of my Napoleon novel: the effect is surrealistic, oceanic, and easily achieved".
 This is